kyungjae-lee/engineers-notebook/cpp-programming/polymorphism.md

           . . .
       };
       ```
-      This makes `withdraw()` a `virtual` function which means it can be overridden in derived classes and will be bound dynamically at run-time when we use a base class pointer or reference.
+      > This makes `withdraw()` a `virtual` function which means it can be overridden in derived classes and will be bound dynamically at run-time when we use a base class pointer or reference.

 * Declaring `virtual` functions in the **derived class**:
     - Override the function in the derived classes
     - Function signature and return type must match EXACTLY
         - If does not match, the compiler will regard it as redefinition and statically bind it.
-    - `virtual` keyword NOT required but is best practice
+    - Once declared as a virtual function, the `virtual` keyword is no longer required but is best practice to specify it down the class hierarchy.
     - If you don't provide an overridden version it is inherited from it's base class
       ```cpp
       // derived class